CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## **Cragmaw Castle**

-The Cragmaw tribe consists of marauding bands and rival goblin strongholds scattered throughout the region encompassing the Triboar Trail and the Neverwinter Wood.
+The Cragmaw tribe consists of marauding bands and rival goblin strongholds scattered throughout the region encompassing the Trident Trail and the Reddwall Wood.
 Nevertheless, one chieftain reluctantly acknowledged by all others as supreme is King Grol, who resides in Cragmaw Castle.

 Cragmaw Castle is not the work of goblins, nor is that its original name.
 Constructed by a skilled wizard-noble of ancient Phalorm, a once-dominant realm in the North, this stronghold comprises seven interconnected towers, although its upper stories have long since succumbed to decay, forming heaps of crumbling masonry.
 Only the ground floor remains stable enough for habitation.